Vaginal Hysterectomy, Uterosacral Ligament Suspension, Anterior Repair, and Perineorrhaphy

-As described above, the patient did undergo urodynamic testing to assess for occult SUI, which is stress urinary incontinence that is “unmasked” by the prolapse repair.
+As described above, the patient did undergo urodynamic testing to assess for occult SUI which is stress urinary incontinence that is “unmasked” by the prolapse repair.
 During the testing, the prolapse is elevated to simulate the surgical repair and the patient is taken through various maneuvers to elicit SUI.
-If the patient does have SUI during testing, she is more likely to have SUI after the prolapse repair.4 However, there is a possibility that the patient may have leaking even if the testing is negative and may require a separate staged procedure to address the incontinence.4 A risk calculator is available for estimating the risk of de novo postoperative SUI after surgery for pelvic organ prolapse.5
+If the patient does have SUI during testing, she is more likely to have SUI after the prolapse repair.4 However, there is a possibility that the patient may have leaking even if the testing is negative and may require a separate staged procedure to address the incontinence.4 A risk calculator is available for estimating the risk of de novo postoperative SUI after the surgery for pelvic organ prolapse.5

 The hysterectomy was performed first.
 A Foley catheter was placed into the bladder, and the Lone Star self-retaining retractor (Cooper Surgical) was utilized for retraction.
 Jacobson clamps were used to grasp the cervix, and a dilute solution of Marcaine with epinephrine was injected circumferentially around the cervix.
 Using Bovie cautery, a circumferential incision was made around the cervix.
 The posterior cul-de-sac was then entered sharply, and a weighted speculum was placed in the posterior cul-de-sac.
-The uterosacral ligaments were then clamped, cut and suture-ligated bilaterally.
+The uterosacral ligaments were then clamped, cut, and suture-ligated bilaterally.
 These sutures were held.
 An attempt was made to enter the anterior cul-de-sac, but this was not yet possible so the LigaSure Impact open instrument (Medtronic USA) was used to coagulate and cut the cardinal ligament, taking the uterine vessels in the process.
 The vesicouterine peritoneum was identified and entered sharply.
 A retractor was placed anteriorly to protect the bladder.
 Using the LigaSure, the utero-ovarian vascular bundle was coagulated and cut.
-The uterus was then handed off for permanent section.
-The adnexa were palpated and felt normal.
+The uterus was then handed off for a permanent section.
+The adnexa was palpated and felt normal.
 The pedicles were then inspected, and excellent hemostasis was noted.

 The bowel was packed away with moist laparotomy sponges.
 The right side of the posterior vaginal cuff was grasped with a long Allis and put on tension in order to visually locate the right uterosacral ligament.
 Two 0-polydioxanone (PDS) sutures were then anchored into the uterosacral ligament approximately 1–2 cm above the level of the ischial spine.
 The same procedure was then performed on the left side.
-The 4 PDS sutures were then held on tension while cystoscopy was performed, and bilaterally brisk ureteral efflux was confirmed.
+The four PDS sutures were then held on tension while cystoscopy was performed, and bilaterally brisk ureteral efflux was confirmed.

 Attention was then turned to the anterior colporrhaphy.
-Allis clamps were placed along the midline of the anterior vaginal wall and dilute Marcaine with epinephrine was injected along the anterior vaginal wall.
-A vertical midline incision was made along the anterior vaginal wall, and the epithelium was dissected off the underlying tissue using Metzenbaum scissors.
+Allis clamps were placed along the midline of the anterior vaginal wall, and dilute Marcaine with epinephrine was injected along the anterior vaginal wall.
+A vertical midline incision was made along the anterior vaginal wall, and the epithelium was dissected off of the underlying tissue using Metzenbaum scissors.
 Plication of the underlying vaginal muscularis and adventitia was performed using a running delayed absorbable suture.
 Redundant vaginal mucosa was trimmed, and the vaginal incision was closed with a delayed absorbable suture.
 The uterosacral ligament suspension sutures were then placed through the vaginal apex bilaterally and held.
 The vaginal cuff was closed with a delayed absorbable suture in a vertical fashion.
 The uterosacral ligament suspension sutures were tied, thus suspending the vaginal apex.
 Cystourethroscopy was performed, and the bladder was inspected.
-There were no lesions, tumors or stones seen in the bladder.
+There were no lesions, tumors, or stones seen in the bladder.
 Bilateral ureteral efflux was visualized with prior-given phenazopyridine.
 Urethral integrity was confirmed.